Rockies vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 5-5.

+- When it comes to the total, the Rockies and their opponents are 3-7-0 in their previous 10 games.

-- The Rockies have covered the spread in all of their previous 10 contests (two of those contests had a spread.
+- The Rockies have covered the runline in all of their previous 10 games (two of those contests had a runline.
+In three games in a row, Colorado and its opponent have finished below the over/under, with the average total set by bookmakers being 8.3 runs.

 Explore More About This Game